Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Experiments

-To better compare the three variants of \Ours and examine whether our proposed techniques can mitigate task interference, we calculate the average scores of \Ours-Vanilla, \Ours-Expert, and \Ours-Instruction in each evaluation task (\autoref{tab:class_fine}--\autoref{tab:search}; for \autoref{tab:class_fine}, we consider the ``\texttt{with label name matching}'' setting only; for \autoref{tab:link_reranking}, we exclude the ``Average'' column when calculating the overall average). \autoref{tab:abl_interf} shows the results.
-We also report the average performance of SPECTER 2.0 for reference.
-From \autoref{tab:abl_interf}, we observe that \Ours-Expert performs consistently the best among all compared models.
-In particular, \Ours-Expert improves \Ours-Vanilla across all tasks, which implies that the MoE architecture and task-aware specialization effectively overcome task interference during multi-task pre-training.
-By contrast, \Ours-Instruction only improves \Ours-Vanilla in classification tasks, indicating that the effect of instruction tuning is not always advantageous.
+Meanwhile, to systematically examine whether our proposed techniques can mitigate task interference, we calculate the relative performance change of the four non-Vanilla variants in comparison with \Ours-Vanilla in each task. \autoref{tab:abl_interf} shows the results.
+We observe that \Ours-MHAExpert improves \Ours-Vanilla across all tasks, which implies that the MoE architecture with task-specific MHA sub-layers effectively overcome task interference during multi-task pre-training.
+By contrast, other proposed techniques are advantageous in a subset of tasks, such as coarse-grained classification and link prediction under the retrieval setting.